microsoft/AI-Robot-Challenge-Lab/README.md

 ### Test the 'move your arm' command

 The bot emulator provides a convenient way to interact and debug your bot locally.
 Let's use the emulator to send requests to our bot:
+1. Review the Explorer from the left pane in **VSCode**.
+Find the **CHATBOT** node and expand it.
+1. Right click the `talk-to-my-robot.py` file.
-1. Select **Debug -> Start Without Debugging** then click **Python** to execute the bot script in **VSCode**.
+1. Select **Run Python File in Terminal** to execute the bot script.

-> NOTE: If you get compilation errors, ensure you have selected the correct interpreter in step 1 of the previous section and your indentation is correct.
+> NOTE: Dismiss the alert: `Linter pylint is not installed` if prompted.
+If you get compilation errors, ensure you have selected the correct interpreter in step 1 of the previous section and your indentation is correct.

 2. Open the **Bot Framework Emulator** app.
 3. Click **Open Bot** and select the file `SawyerBot.bot` from your **~/AI-Robot-Challenge-Lab/src/chatbot** directory.